dinhanhthi/learn-ai/README.md

 - [ ] **[Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python)** by François Chollet.
 - [ ] **[An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/)** by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirami.
 - [ ] **[The Elements of Statistical Learning: Data Mining, Inference, and Prediction](http://web.stanford.edu/~hastie/ElemStatLearn/)** by Trevor Hastie, Robert Tibshirani and Jerome Friedman.

+---

+*The descriptions of terms in this site are borrowed from Wikipedia.*